jeff-hykin/code-eol/README.md

 # What is this?
 This shows newline (technically end-of-line) characters, similar to how Atom or Notepad++ do.
+There's also the option to show non-standard line endings as a seperate color.

+Just install it, and open a file.

 # I just updated to V1, What's different?
 - The "returnCharacter" and "crlfCharacter" settings were accidently (originally) switched, V1 corrects that mistake but it might make your endings look different.